-* When awarding funds to a student, whether from a grant, scholarship or internal/external fellowship, the awarding department will need to enter the award via BOSS (or, if the scholarship is not established in BOSS, Scholarship Recipient List) or appropriate Accounts Payable form.
+When awarding funds to a student, whether from a grant, scholarship or internal and external fellowship, the awarding department will need to enter the award via BOSS (or, if the scholarship is not established in BOSS, Scholarship Recipient List) or appropriate Accounts Payable form.
 To determine which payment process is appropriate, the awarding department should review the Awarding University Funds to Students webpage.
-Regardless of the payment process, any funds disbursed by the university to help defray a student’s educationally-related expenses will be considered a form of financial assistance for purposes of determining overall financial aid eligibility (see 34 CFR 673.5(c )).
+Regardless of the payment process, any funds disbursed by the university to help defray a student’s educationally-related expenses will be considered a form of financial assistance for purposes of determining overall financial aid eligibility (see 34 CFR 673.5(c)).

 Even though certain awards may be intended to assist with educational costs such as research, students do not have the ability to purchase certain materials or substances (such as chemicals or live specimens) as an individual on the open market.
 When such items are needed for a student’s research project, the portion of a student’s award covering these costs will be placed in a university account.
 The university will then make the purchases on the student’s behalf using the appropriate Accounts Payable form.